demisto/content/Packs/CortexXpanse/Integrations/CortexXpanse/README.md

 }
 ```

-If the Indicator is **related to Xpanse** was updated in XSOAR in the last 3 days:
+If the indicator is **related to Xpanse** was updated in Cortex XSOAR in the last 3 days:

 ```json
 {